Is it snowing? Do you wish it were snowing? Do you wish it would stop snowing?

 Introduce your children to the fun of cutting paper snowflakes.
 Instructables has step-by-step text instructions with photos and diagrams to show you how to make six-pointed snowflakes.
 Six-pointed flakes are the most authentic, since they generally occur in nature with six points.

-This YouTube video by The Bookhouse is a great paper snowflake-cutting demonstration that is easy to follow:
+The Bookhouse paper snowflake-cutting demonstration is easy to follow.

 For inspiration, look at some online photos of snowflakes, like the macrophotography of Russian photographer Alexey Kljatov.